railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_newfeatures.rst

 * Create your own e-mail templates for use throughout OpenERP,

-* Use the Scheduler for other objects than Manufacturing,
+* Use the Scheduler for objects other than Manufacturing too,

 * Click the `star` in the web version to quickly create a shortcut for a screen you often use,